Become a Notary

 The fee to take the exam is $15, due on the date of the exam, payable by check or money order to the Department of State.
 Cash is not accepted.

 Out of state residents, including attorneys admitted to the New York State Bar, must have their office or place of business within the State of New York to qualify as a Notary Public

-Upon notification of passing the written test, it is your responsibility to mail the application with the notification to the Department of State in Albany, with a check for $60.
+Upon notification of passing the written test, it is your responsibility to apply online for commission on their website, with your payment of $60.
 Your application will be reviewed and if a license is issued, it will be valid for four years.

 Filing in Orange

 If you are a notary in another county and wish to also file in Orange County, we will need an Oath of Official Character from that county ($5 fee) and a check payable to the Orange County Clerk for $10.

 Notary Public commissions are good for four years.
 Prior to your expiration date you should receive a postcard "invitation to renew" in the mail, which will instruct you to renew your Notary commission online.
 Visit the NY Department of State website for more information.